Battle of Tarapacá: Battle

 Meanwhile, Ramirez’ column was spotted by Bolognesi’s division, who deployed over the hills on the east, whilst Buendía garrisoned himself in the town.
 Ramirez’ progressed without inconvenience passing through Huaraciña and San Lorenzo along the river, but upon reaching a small mount at Tarapacá’s entrance, was received by enemy fire.
 Incredibly, despite capturing Buendía’s intention to outflank him, he maintained his order and resumed his march as planned.
 The Chileans came back for their surprise and charged into the town only to be shot at point blank range from every house and building, suffering heavy damage.
 When Ramírez ordered the retreat, the grenadiers renewed their charge and forced Caceres to reform and regroup at Visagra.
 More than 50% of his 2nd Line Regiment was disabled, counting only with two companies disposed on the den high borders.
 After being reinforced by these troops, the Peruvians withdrew to Tarapacá and the battle lapsed for the time being.

 Believing the battle was over, the Chilean officers let their extenuated and thirsty men to abandon all order and move over the river.
 Almost without any ammunition, they were waiting for the night fall to return to Dibujo.
 But the Peruvian High command was planning a second attack, dividing its army into three columns, as to the Chileans, but with their greater numbers they weren't weakened as the Chileans had been.

-Dávila’s men appeared suddenly over Huariciña; Herrera’s and Bolognesi’s divisions attacked the troops at the river, and at the eastern and western heights, surprising the Chileans again.
+Dávila’s men appeared suddenly over Huaraciña; Herrera’s and Bolognesi’s divisions attacked the troops at the river, and at the eastern and western heights, surprising the Chileans again.
 After the first impact, the Chileans gathered up and made a run from the heights trying to evacuate the town.
 The second in command of the Artillería de Marina Regiment formed 50 shooters along with two cannons and held the attack for an hour, until Arteaga realized the battle was lost and ordered the retreat.
 This was carried out with no order whatsoever, with soldiers moving to Dibujo and others to Isluga.
 The lack of cavalry prevented the Peruvians to inflict more severe casualties, saving the rest of Arteaga’s division.
 The battle was over and the Allied victory was total.